Notifications

 -

-Filter through the policies to find Ubuntu Package Manager Execution or use the search bar to select Policy.
+Filter through the policies to find No bash allowed or use the search bar to select Policy.

 -

-Once you have found the policy Ubuntu Package Manager Execution, click on the runtime enforcement policy you created earlier
+Once you have found the policy No bash allowed click to edit the policy

 -